 Pricing: How Much Do These Book Writing Software Programs Cost?

 I would recommend not worrying too much about the cost of these programs.
 After all, dropping $100 or less on a program is not that big a deal if it is going to help improve your writing for years to come.

 That said, I know you work hard for your money—and you want to get the best deal you can!
 Here are the most recent prices for all of the tools in this article:

 - Word costs $79.99 US.

-- Google Docs is totally free but you have the option to pay for more storage in Google Drive.
+- Google Docs is free, but you have the option to pay for more storage in Google Drive.

 - FocusWriter is free to download.

 - FastPencil is free, or you can pay for more extensive features.